Angrboda leaning from behind on her father's shoulder from behind as he is smiling iting at the table.

 "No…"

-"You wanted to fall asleep on my chest again like when you were little and felt embarrassed.
-Big girls didn't do that anymore, and you didn't know how to express your need to be engulfed in my love.
-So you thought an expensive gift would replace what you felt you had lost."
+"You wanted to fall asleep on my chest again, like when you were little.
+So you felt embarrassed.
+Big girls didn't need hugs anymore.
+So you felt lost and thought an expensive gift would replace what you felt you had lost."

 Angrboda as a little girl sleeping on Bjorn's chest.

 "Your mom taught me.
 She spoke to hearts and not minds.
 Well, at first.
-Then she interrupted for those differing of organs.
-She was traveling between Things when she found the family in need."
+Then she interpreted for those other conflicting organs.
+She was traveling between Things when she found that family in need."

 "So you two have been together ever since?"
 I asked.

-"Hell no--," Bjorn exclaimed, "I had to win someone that wonderful.
-I mean, I didn't have to kill a Jottun or win a castle; I had to prove my heart was as light as hers."
+"Hell no—," Bjorn exclaimed, "I had to win someone that wonderful.
+I mean, I didn't have to kill a jötunn or win a castle; I had to prove my heart was as light as hers."

 "How?" she asked.

-"She told me she lived in the Rosy Palace in the Clouds and the only way to reach her was wearing a crimson mantle, the sword Gull on my hip, while riding the old gray mare.
+"She told me she lived in the Rosy Palace in the Clouds and the only way to reach her was wearing a crimson mantle, carrying the sword Gull on my hip, while riding the old gray mare.
+What a nightmare that was...

-"We spent what, we thought was, the most magical times of our lives in the middle of that bridge--which would have sucked if we had nothing to look forward to having the best behind us…Then she left me as she passed through the mist she came from with only my challenge.
+"We spent what, we thought was, the most magical times of our lives in the middle of that bridge—which would have sucked if we had nothing to look forward to having the best behind us…Then she left me as she passed through the mist she came from.
+I was left with only my challenge.

 Helgo and Bjorn making a cute couple.

-"I tried looking for her, but I never could find which Thing she was at and when.
+"I tried looking for her, but I never could find which Thing she was at.
 Sometimes I was a day behind, once only minutes.

 The Jule Cat pounces, a big a a tree, to play with a giant ball of string in the Pine.

 "Months went by before I even found the crimson mantle.
 I came across a house in Stavanger that was burning with an old man inside.
-I rushed inside.
-As I crossed the threshold from the kitchen to the parlor, a beam was falling.
-I reached up to protect my head with both hands and a mantle appeared which stretched all the way to Bergen, which caught a rain cloud I used to put out the fire with to save him.
+I rushed in, and as I crossed the threshold from the kitchen to the parlor, a beam was falling.
+I reached up to protect my head with both hands and a mantle appeared which stretched all the way to Bergen, which caught a rain cloud.
+I used it to put out the fire.
 The crimson mantle protected us from the heat as we left.
-One item down.
+I was one item down on your mother's list now.

 Bjorn with a very excitable comic Looney Tune expression carrying an old man on his back with the crimson mantle leaving afire with a fireplace behind them.